PROGRAMS & CLASSES

 Academic Study Jam

 *Summit Learning Personalized Learning Platform.
-The Lab offers families of 4th-8th graders who are interested access to a free, cutting-edge learning platform, Summit Learning's innovative Personalized Learning Platform (PLP).
-The PLP is a free, student-driven learning platform that allows educators - both parents and teachers - to personalize content for each child based on each child's personal interests and learning needs.
-At the same time, it allows each child to self-guide their progress through the curriculum, deciding what they will study, when they will study it, and decide on their own when they are ready to complete tests assessing their mastery of each learning module while allowing teachers and parents to monitor and support their progress.
+The Lab offers families of 4th-8th graders access to Summit Learning's innovative Personalized, Mastery-Based Learning Platform (PLP).
+The PLP is a free, student-driven learning platform that allows educators - both parents and teachers - to personalize content based on each child's personal interests and learning needs.
+And allows each child to self-guide their progress through the curriculum, deciding what they will study, when they will study it, and when they are ready to take the knowledge assessment test.
+The Summit platform aligns with the Common Core.

 Developed through a collaboration between Summit Learning and the Chan Zuckerberg Foundation, the PLP is revolutionary in its ability to support personalized mastery-based learning for both homeschooled and traditionally educated students.
 The PLP facilitates dynamic peer-to-peer learning and exchange, dynamic teacher-student interactions, and child-led learning.
 Content can be developed de novo by the parent, the student or teacher, or crowdsourced from 100's of educators across the country.